 It’s bold, but isn’t it worth it to have your agency’s day-to-day operations aligned with your customer’s results?

 Remove doubts that can form in their mind, by explaining each hypothesis and backing it up with evidence, going through the following:

 Meticulously going through all of these steps is hard.
 We get that.
 That’s why we’ve launched a new version of our “Search Awards” winning SEO forecasting module.

 It helps you along each of these actions, except for one.
 The hangover you get after celebrating your 10th closed deal in a single month.

 Our forecasting methodology has been successfully used for more than four years, by hundreds of clients, to set realistic objectives and improve their pitches.
 That’s why we’ve gone a step further.

 We created an SEO proposal builder that leverages data from SEOmonitor, with the simplicity of Google Slides, and gives real-life examples from other SEO agencies worldwide, in an intuitive drag-and-drop interface.

 But that’s only a part of what we do.
 We’ve designed SEOmonitor to help you acquire, manage and retain more customers for your agency.

 Join us, and hundreds of SEO agencies clients, in the journey of bringing more transparency and measurability to the SEO industry.
 Click here for a trial that doesn’t ask you for a credit card, but gives you full access to the platform.

-With Signals, you can easily spot those insights that would help you re-open the conversation with your indecisive customers.
+With Signals, you can easily spot those insights that can help you re-open the conversation with your indecisive customers.